graste/params/README.md

 - `make tests` runs the phpunit tests
 - `make code-sniffer` runs the code sniffer

-The code trys to adhere to the following PHP-FIG standards: [PSR-0][6], [PSR-1][7] and [PSR-2][8]
+The code tries to adhere to the following PHP-FIG standards: [PSR-0][6], [PSR-1][7] and [PSR-2][8]

 ## Changelog